 A labyrinth differs from a maze in that there is only one way in and one way out.
 They have one continuous path that twists and turns, eventually leading to the center.
 There are no dead ends.
 There is nothing to figure out as you walk or trace a labyrinth.
 You simply follow the path to the center and then retrace the same path back out.

 Labyrinths are made from a variety of materials.
 Some are stone, some have the paths marked with grass, or gravel.
 There are large carpets made with labyrinth designs that get rolled out in gyms or parks.
 There are also small wooden, metal, cloth and paper labyrinths made to trace with your finger or a tracing tool.
 (Click here to print and trace a Paper Labyrinth.)

-Our outdoor stone labyrinth uses the same design as the Chartres Cathedral labyrinth in France that was built around 1214.
+Our peace labyrinth is an outdoor labyrinth with the same pattern design as the one at the Chartres Cathedral in France that was built around 1214.
 It is made of travertine marble that was hand-cut and hand-laid.
 It is a almost 40 feet across and the path you follow in and out stretches about one third of a mile.